jacklotusho/MVSCommand/README.md

 If you want to just use the tools and not build them yourself, you can [![download](https://api.bintray.com/packages/fultonm/MVSUtil/MVSCommand/images/download.svg) ](https://bintray.com/fultonm/MVSUtil/MVSCommand/_latestVersion) a binary pax file.

+## Slack workspace

+If you want to ask questions about the utilities, check out our [slack channel](https://mvsutil.slack.com/messages)

 ## Code Example

 Here is an example of **mvscmd** being used to copy dataset IBMUSER.TEST.C to IBMUSER.TEST.COPY, writing output from IEBCOPY to the screen